 Part 6.4.2 of the Hamilton City Development Manual requires a domestic demand of 260 litre/person/day.
 This volume is based on an urban reticulated supply and appears excessive given that rural dwellings on roof water generally use less water than those within an urban environment.
 In this case it is assumed that any irrigation demands will be met by other means.
-Water demand will therefore match anticipated wastewater flows (180 litres/person/day).
+Water demand has therefore been assumed to match anticipated wastewater flows (180 litres/person/day).
 With an average occupancy of 3 persons per dwelling unit this equates to 540 litres per dwelling.
-Based on a 200 m2 roof area a minimum of 81 mm of rainfall would be needed each month to supply the required 540 litres a day.